Hystaspes (father of Darius I)

 Position of Hystaspes in the Achaemenid lineage according to Darius the Great in the Behistun inscription.

 According to Ammianus Marcellinus, Hystaspes penetrated deep into India, where he learned from the Brahmins.
 Historically, this corresponds to the time of the Achaemenid conquest of the Indus Valley.

 Hystaspes (𐎻𐏁𐎫𐎠𐎿𐎱 Vištāspa; Ὑστάσπης Hustáspēs) or Guštāsp (گشتاسپ Guštāsp) (fl.
 550 BC), was a Persian satrap of Bactria and Persis.
-He was the father of Darius I, king of the Achaemenid Empire, and Artabanus, who was a trusted advisor to both his brother Darius as well as Darius's son and successor, Xerxes I.
+He was the father of Darius I, king of the Achaemenid Empire, and Artabanus, who was a trusted advisor to both his brother Darius as well as Darius' son and successor, Xerxes I.

 The son of Arsames, Hystaspes was a member of the Persian royal house of the Achaemenids.
 He was satrap of Persis under Cambyses II, and probably under his second cousin Cyrus the Great also.
 He accompanied Cyrus on his expedition against the Massagetae.
 However, he was sent back to Persis to keep watch over his eldest son, Darius, whom Cyrus, after a dream, suspected of considering treason.

 Besides Darius, Hystaspes had three sons: Artabanus, Artaphernes, and Artanes, as well as a daughter who married Darius' lance-bearer Gobryas.

 Ammianus Marcellinus makes him a chief of the Magians, and tells a story of his studying in India under the Brahmins, an event that would correspond to the Achaemenid conquest of the Indus Valley:

 "Hystaspes, a very wise monarch, the father of Darius.
 Who while boldly penetrating into the remoter districts of upper India, came to a certain woody retreat, of which with its tranquil silence the Brahmans, men of sublime genius, were the possessors.
 From their teaching he learnt the principles of the motion of the world and of the stars, and the pure rites of sacrifice, as far as he could; and of what he learnt he infused some portion into the minds of the Magi, which they have handed down by tradition to later ages, each instructing his own children, and adding to it their own system of divination".